 The school bus driver who left a 19-year-old student with severe autism on a Southern California bus during a heat wave, pleaded guilty for the role he played in the student’s death.

-Hun Joon “Paul” Lee, who was described as non-verbal and was reliant upon adults to lead him off the bus, died Sept.
+Hun Joon “Paul” Lee, who was described as nonverbal and was reliant on adults to lead him off the bus, died Sept.
 11, 2015, in Whittier, California, after being trapped on the school bus with the windows closed.
 Temperatures that day topped 90 degrees.